Das Kapital: Criticism

 One of the most persistent and fundamental criticisms concerns the labour theory of value (LTV).
 Mainstream neoclassical economics, which emerged in the late 19th century, rejected the LTV in favour of a subjective theory of value based on marginal utility.
 Critics argue that value is determined by individual preferences and scarcity, not by the socially necessary labour-time embodied in commodities.
 They point to the difficulty of empirically measuring value as defined by Marx and argue that the LTV fails to adequately explain relative prices in a complex market economy.
 The "transformation problem"—the issue of how abstract labour values are transformed into concrete market prices of production—has been a central focus of this critique, with many economists arguing that Marx failed to provide a logically consistent solution.
+Other interpreters counter these criticisms by arguing that Marx's theory is not a "labour theory of wealth" (which would be vulnerable to such empirical critiques) but a critical social theory of value as a historically specific form of mediation.
+For them, the "transformation problem" is not a mathematical error but a necessary mystification arising from the contradictory nature of value itself.
 From another perspective, Leszek Kołakowski argued that the LTV is not a testable scientific hypothesis but should be understood as a "philosophic anthropology" or a form of "social metaphysics", intended as a critique of the dehumanisation inherent in a market society.
-He maintained that value in Marx's sense is "unmeasurable", both because of the infinite regress involved in calculating the value of tools and because different kinds of labour cannot be reduced to a common measure.
-Other interpretations contend that such critiques misinterpret Marx's theory of value as a transhistorical theory of price or wealth.
-They argue instead that Marx was developing a critical theory of the historically specific social forms of capitalism, where "value" is a unique form of wealth (and social mediation) constituted by a unique form of labour (abstract labour), and is not intended to directly explain market prices.

 The tendency of the rate of profit to fall (TRPF) has been another major area of criticism.
 Economists have questioned both the theoretical derivation of the law and its empirical validity.
 Critics argue that Marx underestimated the strength and variety of counteracting tendencies, such as technological innovations that cheapen constant capital, increases in the rate of surplus-value, or the expansion of new, more profitable sectors.
 Empirical studies on long-term movements in the rate of profit have yielded mixed and often contradictory results, making it difficult to definitively confirm or refute Marx's "law".
 The Sraffian economist Nobuo Okishio famously developed a theorem purporting to show that, under conditions of competitive innovation, the rate of profit must rise.
 Kołakowski suggested that the alleged law was "no more than an expression of Marx's hope that capitalism would be destroyed by its own inconsistencies".